Deep Learning in steganography and steganalysis from 2015 to 2018: The building blocks of a deep neuronal network

-Before describing the structure of a neural network as well as its elementary bricks, it is useful to remember that a neural network belongs to the machine-learning family.
+Before describing the structure of a neural network as well as its elementary components, it is useful to remember that a neural network belongs to the machine-learning family.
 In the case of supervised learning, which is the case that most concerns us, it is necessary to have a database of images, with, for each image, its label, that is to say, its class.

 Deep Learning networks are large neural networks that can directly take raw input data.
 In image processing, the network is directly powered by the pixels forming the image.
-A deep learning network thus learns, in a joint way, both the compact intrinsic characteristics of the image (we speak of {\it feature map} or of {\it latent space}) and at the same time the separation boundary allowing the classification (we also talk of {\it separator plans}).
+Therefore, a deep learning network learns in a joint way, both the compact intrinsic characteristics of an image (we speak of {\it feature map} or of {\it latent space}) and at the same time, the separation boundary allowing the classification (we also talk of {\it separator plans}).

-The learning protocol is similar to the classical machine learning methods.
+The learning protocol is similar to classical machine learning methods.
 Each image is given as input to the network.
 Each pixel value is transmitted to one or more neurons.
 The network consists of a given number of {\it blocks}.
 A block consists of neurons that take real input values, perform calculations, and then transmit the actual calculated values to the next block.
 A neural network can, therefore, be represented by an oriented graph where each node represents a computing unit.
-The learning is then done by supplying the network with examples composed of an image and its label, and the network modifies the parameters of these calculation units (it learns) thanks to the mechanism of back-propagation.
+The learning is then completed by supplying the network with examples composed of an image and its label, and the network modifies the parameters of these calculation units (it learns) thanks to the mechanism of back-propagation.

-The Convolutional Neuronal Networks used for the steganalysis are mainly built in three parts, which we will call {\it module}: the pre-processing module, the convolution module, and the classification module.
-As an illustration, the figure \ref{fig:yed-net} schematizes the network proposed by Yedroudj {\it et al.} in 2018 \cite{Yedroudj2018_Net}.
-The network processes grayscale images of $ 256\times 256$.
+The Convolutional Neuronal Networks used for steganalysis are mainly built in three parts, which we will call {\it modules}: the pre-processing module, the convolution module, and the classification module.
+As an illustration, figure \ref{fig:yed-net} schematizes the network proposed by Yedroudj {\it et al.} in 2018 \cite{Yedroudj2018_Net}.
+The network processes grayscale images of $ 256\times 256$ pixels.